Skarsnik/QUsb2snes/docs/index.md

 QUsb2Snes is a reimplementation of the Usb2Snes websocket server using a more multi plateform framework (Qt, ench the Q in the name) than the original one.

+You should look at http://http://usb2snes.com/ if you are regular user.

 # Contents
 {:.no_toc}